moorepants/dissertation/systemidentification.rst

 bicycle.
 In another, simulations of slalom maneuvers were visually compared with video footage.

-.. todo:: read over notes for these papers
+.. todo:: read over notes for these papers, I'm sure there is a little more worth saying.

 Eaton
 ~~~~~